 Category: Co-opted governor.
 Appointed by the governing body..
 Appointed: 6th November 2020.
 Term ends: 5th November 2024.

 I have 2 children.
 My youngest daughter is currently at Beech Hyde in Year 6.
 My older daughter also attended Beech Hyde and has since moved on to senior school.
 I put myself forward to become a Governor because I believe passionately in the schools ethos.
 I want to help drive the school forward and ensure it provides the best all round education for our children, whilst maintaining that wonderful Beech Hyde feel of inclusion, teamwork and respect.

 I graduated with BA Hons in Business Studies and have worked in various marketing and PR roles over the years.
 I currently work for TIME and FORTUNE Magazines as Head of Customer Retention.

 Category: Parent governor Date Appointed: 1st December 2017.
 Term ends: 30th November 2021.

 A bit about Amy

-I have a daughter in Year 3 and a son in Reception.
+I have a daughter in Year 5 and a son in Year 2.
 I am therefore keen to make sure the school is the best it can be!

-I work part-time for Waitrose, managing the Customer Care team at Head Office and have a variety of general management skills including people, budget, change, strategy development and delivery which I believe will be useful in this role.
+I worked for the John Lewis Partnership for 25 years, most recently leading the Waitrose Customer Care team at Head Office.
+I am now Operations Director for WorkL.
+I have a variety of general management skills including people, budget, change, strategy development and delivery which I believe will be useful in this role.

 MRS PAULINE MUNRO